rocambille/rocambille.github.io/en/_posts/2023-11-30-for-else-in-javascript.md

   - romain-guillemot
 ---

-A common pattern when using a `for` loop is to combine it with an `else` statement.
+A common pattern when using a `for` loop is to combine it with an `else` statement.<!--more-->
 This is possible in many template engines, such as [Twig](https://twig.symfony.com/doc/3.x/tags/for.html#the-else-clause), as shown below:

 {% raw %}